mailgun/documentation/source/api-email-validation.rst

 =============================    ==========================================================================================================================================================================================
 Reason                           Description
 =============================    ==========================================================================================================================================================================================
-unknown_provider                 The MX provider is a high risk unknown provider. no_mx / No MX host found         The recipient domain does not have a valid MX host. _Note: this reason will be consolidated to only "no_mx" in the future._ high_risk_domain                 Information obtained about the domain indicates it is high risk to send email to. subdomain_mailer                 The recipient domain is identified to be a subdomain and is not on our exception list.
+unknown_provider                 The MX provider is an unknown provider. no_mx / No MX host found         The recipient domain does not have a valid MX host. _Note: this reason will be consolidated to only "no_mx" in the future._ high_risk_domain                 Information obtained about the domain indicates it is high risk to send email to. subdomain_mailer                 The recipient domain is identified to be a subdomain and is not on our exception list.
 Subdomains are considered to be high risk as many spammers and malicious actors utilize them.